Robert Russell Bennett: Musical profile

 Schooled by his mother to disdain popular music, Robert Russell Bennett found the dichotomy between his serious compositions and his arranging work to be a lifelong struggle.
 In spite of his prolific output, which included the opera Maria Malibran, more than seven symphonies, a large variety of chamber works, and at least five concertos, his reputation today as a classical composer rests primarily on two oft-recorded pieces, the Suite of Old American Dances and Symphonic Songs for Band.

 This may be attributed both to the modesty so characteristic of Bennett and to the Eastman Wind Ensemble recordings which popularized them.
 In his composing, Bennett brought to bear his considerable talent for orchestration as well as a gift for conceiving melodies and harmonic structure in his head; longtime Bennett copyist Adele Combattente (of Chappell Music) confirmed his ability to write parts in score order, as opposed to filling in leftover parts and doublings as he completed primary melodic lines.
 He nearly always scored directly in ink, rather than pencil.

 Many of Bennett's original works came about through direct commission; the 1939 World's Fair, CBS radio ("Hollywood" for orchestra), and the League of Composers ("Mademoiselle" for the Goldman Band) provide prominent examples.
 A significant number of commissions were initiated by Robert Austin Boudreau, a former member of the Goldman Band, and his American Wind Symphony.

 The AWS traveled via American rivers and waterways, inspiring several works with nautical themes, including the Ohio River Suite and West Virginia Epic.
 Boudreau would provide a basic concept to Bennett, who would complete the new work rapidly and who would always attend the premiere.
-Boudreau recalls, “We never offered him a lot of money for those commissions...He was an elegant person.
-He was always more interested in music than in dollars.”
+Boudreau recalls, "We never offered him a lot of money for those commissions...He was an elegant person.
+He was always more interested in music than in dollars."

 Many works were written for his musical acquaintances, including Hexapoda and a concerto for violinist Louis Kaufman, Tema Sporca con Variazoni for duo-pianists Appleton and Field, Suite for Flute and B flat Clarinet for Frances Blaisdell and Alex Williams, and the Rondo Capriccioso for Georges Barrére (Bennett's friendship with flutists William Kincaid and John Wummer prompted other chamber works).

+In 1960, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Later years and legacy

 In later years, Bennett again developed major health problems.
-“He never talked about it, but always showed joy,” Boudreau states.
-“It wasn't just a business relationship we had, it was more than just music.
-We were pals, and he would treat me as a son.”
+"He never talked about it, but always showed joy," Boudreau states.
+"It wasn't just a business relationship we had, it was more than just music.
+We were pals, and he would treat me as a son."

 Bennett did not slow his output, creating original works for the nation's bicentennial celebrations and accepting commissions from a variety of sources, including a Presbyterian church in Florida, for which he accepted only a modest fee.